Time-Warping Recurrent Neural Networks for Transfer Learning: Mathematically Deriving a Time-Warped LSTM

 \subsection{Simple RNN Time-Warp}

-The first proposition shows that a simple RNN can exactly reproduce the time lag system.
+The first proposition shows that a simple RNN can exactly reproduce the time-lag system.
 Proposition~\ref{prop:simplernn_linear} does not require finite sequences nor does it require boundedness of the inputs.
-The simple RNN with linear activation is exactly a time lag system.
+The simple RNN with linear activation is exactly a time-lag system.

 \begin{proposition} For any infinite input sequence $(X_t)_{t\geq 1}$, any fixed parameter $a\in(0,1)$, and any initial condition $z_0$, there exists a choice of weights and an initial hidden state for a simple recurrent neural network with a single recurrent unit and linear activation such that the hidden state satisfies